 - The purpose of audiometric testing including an explanation of the test procedure.

-Annual training for all employees included in the University’s Hearing Conservation Program can be completed by contacting Environmental Health and Safety to schedule a class or allow acces to online training content.
+Annual training for all employees included in the University’s Hearing Conservation Program can be completed by contacting Environmental Health and Safety to schedule a class or allow access to online training content.
 Hearing Conservation training which is generated by Environmental Health and Safety shall be updated to ensure consistency with changes in protective equipment and work processes.

 Environmental Health and Safety shall maintain an accurate record of all employee exposure measurements for a period of two years.